AndyButland/UmbracoPersonalisationGroups/ReadMe.md

      - Fixed issue #19 with pages viewed criteria
 - 2.1.2
      - Fixed issue #20 with local name geographical region matching
+- 2.1.3
+     - Added support for override of region names used geographical region matching
+- 2.1.4
+    - Merged in fix to issue where picked groups can't be found when MNTP is restricted to a single item (PR #22).